auto94/HyperX-Cloud-2-Battery-Monitor/README.md

-# HyperX Cloud II Headset Battery Monitor for Windows
+# HyperX Cloud II Headset Battery Monitor for Windows(x64)

 The aim of the project is simple, to create a somewhat customizable battery monitor for the Cloud II headset.
 The main feature of the app is a system tray icon displaying the current battery percentage.